 This post contains affiliate links.

-Earlier this year I treated myself to a new camera: the Canon G7X Mark II.
+Earlier this year I treated myself to a new camera: the Canon G7X Mark II (US/Global link).
 It is a beautiful little camera, and brilliant for blogging – I really enjoy filming videos on it and I’ve taken some lovely photos of the children with it too.
 My YouTube videos have certainly improved since I got it, and I’m looking forward to doing more vlogging over the next year.

 I’ve been asked a few times what accessories I have for it – which case I recommend, that sort of thing – so I thought I would share them in a blog post so I can just link straight to it when I get asked… rather than digging through my Amazon purchase history every time.
 So without any further ado, here our my favourites: